flojoy-ai/docs/docs/instruments-wiki/Power Supplies/Keithley-2600/Keithley-2600.md

 keithley.close()
 ```

-Make sure to replace `'TCPIP::192.168.1.1::INSTR'` with the actual IP address or VISA resource address of your Keithley 2600 Power Supply.
+Note: Replace `'TCPIP::192.168.1.1::INSTR'` with the actual IP address or VISA resource address of your Keithley 2600 Power Supply.

+This script connects to the Keithley 2600 Power Supply, sets the voltage and current limits, enables the output, sets the voltage and current levels, measures the voltage and current, disables the output, and then closes the connection.

+Make sure you have Qcodes and the necessary dependencies installed before running this script.

 </TabItem>
 </Tabs>